 F.R.O.G means Fully Rely On God.

-12. Get the new Let Go and Let God Prayer Bundle!
+12. Get the Let Go and Let God Prayer Bundle!

-If you are battling with Letting Go and Letting God and and looking for a practical resource to guide you on the journey, I found one for you!
-This 37 page bundle inspired by God’s word will help you with the tools, inspiration and ideas to fully surrender to God.
+If you are battling with surrendering everything to God and looking for a practical resource to guide you on the journey, I found one for you!
+This 37-page bundle inspired by God’s word will help you with the tools, inspiration, and ideas to fully surrender to God.

 These are all the goodies you’ll get when you buy the bundle: